-$$A p + PFB CCF p$$
+A \ p + PFB \ CCF \ p

-Where "A" is computable assets, "PFB" is computable items which are not registered on the balance sheet (off balance sheet), whether or not registered in memorandum accounts, "CCF" is the conversion credit factor and "p" is risk measure.
+Where "A" is computable assets, "PFB" is computable items which are not registered on the balance sheet (off balance sheet), "CCF" is the conversion credit factor and "p" is risk measure.

 Additionally, "no DvP" refers to transactions without delivery against payment; "DvP" refers to failed delivery against payment transactions; "RCD" refers to requirements for counterparty risk in over-the-counter transactions.
 The "INC" variable amount refers to increases in minimum capital requirements that arise when certain mandatory technical ratios are exceeded (fixed assets, counterparty risk diversification and rating and limitations on transactions with related clients) and resulting credit exposure from the sum of positions not covered by contracts to hedge changes in commodity prices.
 The variable "IP" refers to increases that arise from the extension of the general limit on negative foreign currency net global position.